titumozammel/execution-excellence-system/README.md

 It is to increase the organization's ability to recognize, respond to, learn from, and adapt to variation.

+This maturity model is **conceptual rather than a validated measurement scale**.

 ---

 # 32. EES ARCHITECTURE WITHIN HEE